School and home learning during Covid-19

-In response to Covid-19 our school is currently only open to those children of key workers or those with an EHCP.
+Our school is currently only open to those children of key workers or those with an EHCP, children in nursery, Reception, Year 1 and Year 6.
 Please email the office if you need more information about a school place at this time.
 All other children must stay at home and engage in home learning.

-Your activities will be sent to you directly through Class Dojo.
-Some children will also be sent short lessons or activities from their intervention teacher to support them with their catch-up learning.
+Your daily learning will be sent to you directly through Class Dojo.
+Some children may also be sent short lessons or activities from their intervention teacher to support them with their catch-up learning but this will be less frequent in Term 6.

-Please visit your child’s class web page to find out what you need to know about home learning in your child’s class.
-Here you will find their timetable and links to spellings, maths clubs, the wider-curriculum activities and helpful websites suitable for the class.
+Please visit your child’s class web page to find their timetable and links to spellings, maths clubs, the wider-curriculum activities and helpful websites suitable for the class.
 There are also links to ideas and activities that will support your child’s mental health and well-being at this unusual time.

 Please support your child to complete their learning at home.
 You can message the teachers via Dojo if you have any questions or comments about the learning.
 Your feedback is really valuable and helps us to get it right for your child.

-We will also use Dojo and Facebook to upload school prayers, Collective Worship, story time and celebrations.
+We will also upload school prayers, Collective Worship, story time and celebrations.

 Schedule and timings